nschyns/nschyns.github.io/_posts/2024-05-30-Automation.md

 ### Download and check the script

-First, download the following [python script]() on your computer.
+First, download the following [python script][1] on your computer.

+[1]:{{ site.url }}/download/radkit-test-script.py

 You can open it and review it using your favorite python editor.
+This script does the following operation :
+- Check if a country code is configured on the WLC.
+If no country code is configure, then you will land on the Day-0 wizard.
+- If the country code is not configured, then it configures the BE country code and also configure the wireless management interface (WMI)

 ### Run the script